TorGuard Review 2025: Does It Provide Security and Speed?

 Lastly, you can choose from a wide range of payment options, such as major credit cards, Paymentwall, and other methods with more privacy, like bitcoin and gift cards.

 TorGuard VPN offers a variety of features, including high-speed servers and dedicated IP addresses.
-It also has two types kill switch for added security.
+It also has two types of kill switches for added security.
 These features make it ideal for users needing a secure and private connection.

 Server count and countries

-TorGuard VPN has an impressive server count of 3,000+ servers in 50+ countries.
-This is a large server count, providing you with access to a variety of locations to ensure they can find a server that is fast and secure.
+TorGuard VPN has a large server count, providing you with access to a variety of locations to ensure they can find a server that is fast and secure.
+You can organize the servers alphabetically, by usage, and by proximity.

 No-logs policy and headquarters